 Staff Therapist

-Beverly Toussaint is a Licensed Clinical Social Worker actively licensed in the District of Columbia and Virginia.
-She earned a B.A. in Psychology from UMBC and a Master of Social Work from the University of Maryland School of Social Work.
-Beverly has over 15 years of independent clinical experience in the DMV, providing care in private practice, nonprofit, medical, federal, and military settings.
-Her background includes working with individuals, families, and military members, as well as offering clinical supervision, leadership support, and professional development services.
+I am a Licensed Clinical Social Worker actively licensed in the District of Columbia and Virginia.
+I earned a B.A. in Psychology from UMBC and a Master of Social Work from the University of Maryland School of Social Work.
+I have over 15 years of independent clinical experience in the DMV, providing care in private practice, nonprofit, medical, federal, and military settings.
+My background includes working with individuals, families, and military members, as well as offering clinical supervision, leadership support, and professional development services.

 View Bio ›